Sitemap

 “Why does Pride get all the attention?”
 “Nobody talks about us.”
 “Men have it so hard”

-Let’s Talk About Grief Politics
+Grief Politics

-That’s not masculinity.
+And that’s not masculinity.

 That’s emotional exile.
 (Read: Gender to me feels like poetry in a world made for calculations)